lyndasowunmi/lyndasowunmi/README.md

 I am self-taught developer who has been mentored by a mid-level software developer. 👩‍🏫

-While currently molding young lives as a middle school Mathematics teacher, I am very excited to land my first developer job and continue to learn in the wonderful world of tech. 💻
+While currently moulding young lives as a middle school Mathematics teacher, I am very excited to land my first developer job and continue to learn in the wonderful world of tech. 💻

 Thanks for reading! 📖